growthbook/growthbook-js/README.md

 import GrowthBookClient from '@growthbook/growthbook';

 const client = new GrowthBookClient({
-    // Customize experiment options beyond simple 50/50 split tests
-    experiments: {
-        "my-unique-experiment-key": {
-            // Number of variations
-            variations: 3,
-            // Include 80% of visitors in the test
-            coverage: 0.8,
-            // 50% in control, 25% in each variation (total must add up to 1)
-            weights: [0.5, 0.25, 0.25],
-            // Targeting rules.
-Users must meet all conditions to be included
-            targeting: [
-                "accountAge < 40",
-                "premium = true"
-            ],
-            // Config data for the variations.
-Used to tie into configuration or feature-flag systems
-            data: {
-                color: ["blue","green","red"]
-            }
-        },
-        "my-other-experiment": {
-            // Force a specific version of the experiment to all users and disable tracking
-            force: 0
-        }
-    },

     // Default false.
 Set to true to enable forcing variations via url.
 Very useful for QA.
     // For example: https://example.com/?my-experiment=1
     enableQueryStringOverride: false,